zulrich91/articles/README.md

-# articles
+# Articles

-A repository of important articles to read.
+* Graphical Perception: Theory, Experimentation, and Application to the Development of Graphical Methods.